mimecuvalo/cra-all-the-things/docs/readme.md

 - sequelize associate = function(models) {
     // associations can be defined here
   }; somewhere?
-- graphql not logged in should be 401 not 500, AuthenticationError vs ForbiddenError

 - setup docker to start with?
 - CI integration, for own repo and template, azure?